 Visit Grey Cliff Wool Works fiber studio to see every step of the operation, play with wool and choose yarn for your next project, and then enjoy a farm-to-table dinner at the Grey Cliff Mill.

-Tour the Museum of the Rockies where you can learn about the Enduring People and Native American life and culture, and visit a working Montana homestead.
+Tour the Museum of the Rockies, where you can learn about the Enduring People and Native American life and culture, and visit a working Montana homestead.

 Visit Alpacas of Montana to learn about and get up close and personal with the alpacas and llamas.
 Enjoy shopping in the store after the tour.